pymanopt/pymanopt/docs/bibliography.rst

    university press, 2007.
 ..
 [Bou2020] Boumal, Nicolas.
 "An introduction to optimization on smooth manifolds."
 Available online, Aug (2020).
 ..
+[JVV2012] Jeuris, Ben, Raf Vandebril, and Bart Vandereycken.
+"A survey and comparison of contemporary algorithms for computing the matrix geometric mean."
+Electronic Transactions on Numerical Analysis 39.ARTICLE (2012):
+   379-402.
+..
 [Mez2006] Mezzadri, Francesco.
 "How to generate random matrices from the classical compact groups." arXiv preprint math-ph/0609050 (2006).
 ..
 [SH2015] Sra, Suvrit, and Reshad Hosseini.
 "Conic geometric optimization on